ashdavies/talks/2024/07/testing-in-practice/testing-in-practice.md

 ![](android-smartphone.jpeg)

-^ Testing approaches come in many forms, chiefly manual or automatic
+^ Many different test approaches

-^ Manual tests, QA verify or reproduce errors
+^ Manual or otherwise

+^ QA tests to find unexpected behaviour

 ^ Either in the wild or internal distribution

+^ Gathered quotes from people...

 ---

 > "Hey, I hope you had a relaxing weekend..."

--- QA Enginner (8:47 Monday morning)
+> -- QA Enginner (8:47 Monday morning)

-^ Perhaps you've received this message
+^ Nothing fills you with more dread

+^ Thanks Ronaldo

+^ How to avoid this...

 ---

 ![](cable-network.jpeg)

-^ Automated tests run on a CI, automatically, on changes
+^ Automated tests run on a CI

+^ Automatically, on commit, PR, per configuration

-^ Robust protection, early feedback, prevent regressions
+^ Robust protection, early feedback

+^ Help prevent regressions

 ---

 # Testing

-- Unit
+- Monkey
-- Regression
+- End-to-End
 - Acceptance
 - Instrumentation
 - Integration
-- End-to-End
-- Monkey
+- Regression
-- Smoke
+- Unit

+^ === LIST ===

+^ Many different types of testing

 ^ Slow!